netrc/jekyll-now/_drafts/2017-12-19-The-Last-Jedi.md

 Finn - Joh Boyega shows lots of charm but Finn does almost nothing of importance in the film.
 I'd guess that that's why they threw in another waste of time moment with his thwarted sacrifice.
 Just plain dumb turning that moment in to a flirtation and yet another script subversion, "we win not by fighting what we hate but by saving what we love" - nice sentiment, but the movie is called Star *Wars*.

-Droids - Lucas original idea with ANH was to show the story through the eyes of C-3PO and R2D2 (see [http://www.imdb.com/title/tt0051808/reference])The Hidden Fortress).
+Droids - Lucas original idea with ANH was to show the story through the eyes of C-3PO and R2D2 (see [The Hidden Fortress](http://www.imdb.com/title/tt0051808/reference).
 He carried that on to a lesser degree in the original trilogy (C-3PO's God moment and plot re-telling were great parts of ROTJ), and was an ok part of TPM.
 BB-8 is fine, but seems to be just used for throw-away jokes and randomly saving the day.
 Sad to see R2-D2 relegated to one scene here.

 Leia 'skywalking' - silly but very happy.
 My take: She was knocked unconscious, woke up, and Force'd herself back.
 Almost makes sense but emotionally very satisfying.
 And, in a way, important to finally show that the other Skywalker twin did indeed have some strong force powers.
 Many of us have been waiting to see Leia's special Force powers for 30-some years.